 Where to Get the Pies

 The most cost-efficient option is to develop a cross-marketing campaign with a local bakery.
-The bakery will share the cost with you in exchange for advertising their pies.
+The bakery will share the cost with you to advertise their pies.

 This prevents you from shelling out the dough for hundreds of pies